Find Grad Schools

 • Television Producer (TV Producer)

-There were about 134,700 jobs for Director in 2016 (in the United States).
+In the United States, there were 134,700 jobs for Director in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Director by 2026.
-There will be an estimated 14,100 positions for Director per year.
+The BLS estimates 14,100 yearly job openings in this field.

 undefined